johnszewczyk/bashgame/README.md

 <br>

 Player movement is modeled using keystrokes to increment a cursor across an array.
-The enemy cursor is able to move diagonally, to move each turn **_and_** each time the player moves, and to teleport in the event of becoming stuck on something.
-Further, the enemy cursor is unable to enter some tiles by way of a movement approval method in `moveNPC`.
+The enemy cursor is able to move diagonally, to move each turn or each time the player moves, and to teleport in the event of becoming stuck on something.
+Further, the enemy cursor is unable to enter some tiles.

 <br>